Tuscan White Bean and Sun Dried Tomato Pasta

 This post contains affiliate links.
 As an amazon associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.

-• White beans – use whatever white beans you have on hand.
-Cannellini beans are my go-to, but any white bean will do, including great northern white beans, butter beans and chickpeas.
+• White beans – Cannellini beans are my go-to, but any white bean works well here.
+Great northern beans, butter beans, or even chickpeas will all do the job.

 How to make tuscan white bean pasta